What is Bloatware and How to Remove It

 Bloatware, also known as potentially unwanted programs (PUPs) or junkware, is when software programs have reduced usefulness because updates take up more disk space and subsequently cause the device to run slower.
 Bloatware can also be bundled with other downloads and cause poor performance.

-Bloatware can also refer to unwanted software pre-installed on a newly bought device.
+Bloatware can also refer to unwanted preinstalled software on a newly bought device.
 Many times, manufacturers add software for your convenience, but it can also drag down the overall performance of the device.

 Bloatware can also sometimes lead to security issues.
 It may leave your device more vulnerable to attacks or possibly corrupt your system.